Wookey-Technologies/magna-carta/1-conduct.md

 # 1.8 Mitigate
 It’s not enough to do no harm, we must actively work to counteract things that cause harm.

+# 2 Application

+This is the default Sansar conduct policy.
+It is user-genertated policy and not policy set by Sansar as a company.

+## 2,1 Terms Of Service

+No policy can contain anything that violates the Sansar Terms Of Service (TOS).
+If it does, the TOS will always superceede it.

+## 2.2 Adherance to local laws

+No policy can contain anything that violates real-world laws.
+All individuals must always obey laws within their legal jurisdictions.

+## 2.3 Scope

+This policy applies to all people that visit Sansar worlds, including Sansar employees.